julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 - There are no actual human assessors.
 We can ignore this part.
 - We need at least 2 retrieval models that we can implement and test.
 - We need to test, compare and evaluate those two methods.
 That is the core of the lab report.
+- Tira can automate the evaluation process.
+- We need to interpret and analyse the results that Tira provides.

 The evaluation needs to be tackled in the lab report.
 It should be structured as follows: